This post covers the best things to do in Charleston in April and has been updated for 2023.

 Be sure not to miss the striking pyramid-shaped crypt of WM B Smith, one of the most unusual in the cemetery.
 The cemetery is open daily from 8 am-6 pm.

 Visit the Pink House

-TIP: Our Guide to Free Things to do in Charleston lists a number of activities and events that won’t cost you a dime!
+Our Guide to Free Things to do in Charleston lists a number of activities perfect for any budget.

 Spot the Hat Man!

 As you walk around Charleston, keep your eyes peeled for the Charleston Hat Man located at the corner of Broad and Church Streets.

 First painted in 1892 to advertise a haberdashery, the Hat Man today can be spotted sporting 16 different hats and 12 different styles.
 Look closely!

 Focused on connecting people with water and wildlife, this aquarium entertains people of all ages.

 There are a number of exhibits that feature animals like sea turtles, alligators, a large variety of fish, and more!